base0010/restapidocs/docs/index.rst

   - Device supports bands provided by local hosts.

 *Semaphore ETHSIM*
-  Subscribers will also need to obtain or create their own Semaphore ETHSIM to connect to the Network.
+  Subscribers will need to obtain or create their own Semaphore ETHSIM to connect to the Network.
 You can buy one from us at                       https://shop.semaphore.network or bring your own compatible smartcard.

 **Subscriber Setup**